sramteke171/js-events/readme.md

 <details>
   <summary>What is the difference between referencing and invoking a function?</summary>

-  Invoking will actually run the function; referencing is just passing it around inside our program.
+Invoking will actually run the function; referencing is just passing it around inside our program as a value.

 </details>

 <details>
-  <summary>Where does `getPaid` actually get invoked?</summary>
+  <summary>Where does <code>getPaid</code> actually get invoked?</summary>

-  It will be invoked inside of `doWork`, at the very end of that functions' process or work.
+It will be invoked inside of <code>doWork</code>, at the very end of that functions' process or work.

 </details>

-## You Do: Practice (10 minutes / 0:45)
+## We Do: Practice

 > 5 minutes exercise.
 5 minutes review.

 Go to this [repository](https://git.generalassemb.ly/dc-wdi-fundamentals/event-listener-practice) and follow the instructions.

-## Break (10 minutes / 0:55)
+## Break

-## We Do: Color Scheme Switcher (15 min / 1:10)
+## You Do: Color Scheme Switcher

-10 min practice / 5 min review
+> 10 min practice / 5 min review

-> We will build on the Color Scheme Switcher as we work through the following sections of the lesson.
+We will build on the Color Scheme Switcher as we work through the following sections of the lesson.

 Visit this [repository](https://git.generalassemb.ly/dc-wdi-fundamentals/color-scheme-switcher) and follow along!

-## The Event Object (10 min / 1:20)
+## The Event Object

-Comment out the code you just did in the Color Scheme Switcher exercise and put the following...
+Comment out the code you wrote in the Color Scheme Switcher exercise and paste in the following:

 ```js
 var buttons = document.querySelector('li a')